By Erin Kennedy

-This chronological resume is for Eunice Graves (not her real name), a job seeker who wants to continue her career advancement to a position as director of a non-profit organization.
+This chronological resume is for Ryan Meade (not his real name), a job seeker who wants to continue his career advancement to a position as director of a non-profit organization.

-By emphasizing her strengths and de-emphasizing her deficits, Eunice was able to successfully compete in her job market.
+By emphasizing his strengths and de-emphasizing his deficits, Ryan was able to successfully compete in his job market.

 Erin Kennedy is a Master Career Director (MCD), Certified Master Resume Writer (MCRW), Certified Professional Resume Writer (CPRW), and Certified Empowerment & Motivational Coach (CEMC).
 She has been helping clients since 1999.
 Erin is also the President of Professional Resume Services, Inc..
 Visit her website and connect with Erin on LinkedIn and Twitter.